Vessel Sourcing Service

 Important Scope Notice

-SVC Marine provides vessel sourcing, shipbrokerage support, technical screening, inspection coordination and sale and purchase follow-up.
+SVC Marine provides vessel sourcing, buyer-side shipbrokerage work, technical screening, inspection planning and sale and purchase follow-up.
 Vessel availability, price, seller position, inspection result, class status, document condition and delivery feasibility are subject to confirmation with the seller, owner, broker, class society, flag administration and relevant parties.

 SVC Marine does not guarantee that any vessel will remain available, pass inspection, meet buyer requirements, obtain financing, receive charterer approval or be accepted by class, flag, insurer, bank or compliance department.